Doctorate of Nursing Programs: DNP vs. PhD in Detroit

 |State||Employment||Annual Mean Wage|

-Schools with Doctorate Degree in Nursing in Detroit
+Schools with Doctor of Nursing in Detroit

 Grand Canyon University